| top |

 the body.

-Note that this resonator guitar is not played with
+Note that this resonator guitar is usually

-"dark" (not at all like the sound of Chet Atkins' instrument),
+The sound is usually quite "dark" (not at all like the

-but marvellous for single-note jazz picking.
+sound of Chet Atkins' instrument), but marvellous for single-note

 A similar looking guitar, but with 5 double